Saanen goat

 The Saanen is a Swiss breed of domestic goat.
 It takes its name from the Saanental in the Bernese Oberland, in the southern part of the Canton of Bern, in western Switzerland.
-It is a highly productive dairy goat and is distributed in more than eighty countries worldwide.
+It is a productive dairy goat and is distributed in more than eighty countries worldwide.

 History

 The Saanen originates in the historic region of Saanen (Comté de Gessenay) and in the neighbouring Simmental, both in the Bernese Oberland, in the southern part of the Canton of Bern, in western Switzerland.

 It is reported from more than eighty countries.
 The total world population is reported to be over 900,000 head.
 Of these, some 14,000 are in Switzerland.

-It has since the nineteenth century been exported to many countries of the world, and has given rise to many local sub-breeds, often through cross-breeding with local goats.
+Since the nineteenth century it has been exported to many countries around the world and has given rise to many local sub-breeds, often through cross-breeding with local goats.
 Among these local variants are the Banat White in Romania, the British Saanen, the French Saanen, the Israeli Saanen, the Russian White, the Weiße Deutsche Edelziege in Germany, and the Yugoslav Saanen.

 A black variant, the Sable Saanen, was recognised as a breed in New Zealand in the 1980s.
+Since 2005 Saanen stock in the United States of any colour but white or pale cream can be registered as Sable, a distinct breed; it is not reported to the DAD-IS database of the Food and Agriculture Organization of the United Nations.

 Characteristics

 The Saanen is the largest breed of Swiss goat: billies stand about 90 cm at the withers and weigh a minimum of 85 kg.
 It has white skin and a short white coat; some small pigmented areas may be tolerated.
-It may be horned or hornless, and tassels may be present.
+It may be horned or hornless and tassels may be present.
 The profile may be straight or somewhat concave; the ears are erect and point upwards and forwards.